 Note: If your blood type is “O-negative”, you’re the universal donor who can transfer your blood to nearly everyone and if your blood type is “AB-positive”, you act as universal recipients.
 However, any mismatch between the blood types can prove fatal, so blood tests must be done, carefully.

-How Is NH the Best Blood Bank in India?
+How Is NH the Best Blood Bank in Ahmedabad ?

 Once separated, one unit of blood can be transfused to different patients to cater to their individual needs.
 A blood bank breaks down every unit of blood into components like red blood cells, plasma, cryoprecipitate AHF, and platelets.